ChaosGod208/Some-framework-on-gist/README.md

-# HTP Framework Collection
+# HTP Framework List

-Collection of 11 foundational frameworks from the HTP series — free, public domain blueprints covering game design balancing, immortality mechanics, grief resolution, reflective love architecture, real-life RPG gamification, and more.
+List of some framework from gist

 All content is **public domain** — use, fork, modify, build upon freely.
 No attribution required, but linking back is appreciated.